A Lot (song): Music video

-The music video was released on February 1, 2019 and was directed by filmmaker Aisultan Seitov.
+The music video was released on February 1, 2019, and was directed by filmmaker Aisultan Seitov.
 It depicts 21 Savage having a family reunion in a luxurious mansion, with alternate shots intercut of his family members in dire situations such as being pulled over by police, in the hospital, refining cocaine, in jail, held hostage by organized crime, being sexually trafficked, or mourning the death of a son.
 The video was influenced by the films Cold War and The Godfather Part II.

 Both J. Cole's verse and 21 Savage's alternate verse from the album version are featured, with J. Cole also appearing in the video.

 Alleged correlation to the detention of 21 Savage

-After the arrest and detention of 21 Savage by ICE just days after the release of the music video for "A Lot", it was purported that besides his immigration status, the rapper was specifically targeted due to his alternate verse for the album version of the song.
-Lawyers for 21 Savage, in addition to U.S. Representative Alexandria Ocasio-Cortez, all suspect that ICE targeted him for a certain stanza of the song that criticized issues with the Mexico-U.S. border, especially the Trump administration family separation policy.
+After the arrest and detention of 21 Savage by ICE just days after the release of the music video for "A Lot", it was purported that besides his immigration status, the rapper was targeted due to his alternate verse for the album version of the song.
+Lawyers for 21 Savage, in addition to U.S. Representative Alexandria Ocasio-Cortez, all suspect that ICE targeted him for his views and comments including a certain stanza of the song that criticized issues with the Mexico-U.S. border, especially the Trump administration family separation policy.